Health Plan & Provider Performance

 There are a number of measures of quality at the individual physician level.
 In the future, summaries of this data will be available for public view.
 Profiles, where they exist, include a number of clinical and resource measures related to acute and chronic care and patient satisfaction.
 Medical record reviews are performed each year on a sample of Health Plan physicians, measuring adherence to a set of standards.
 Member complaints and potential quality concerns are evaluated for all physicians and trends are tracked.

 There are several tools available to compare hospitals.
 You are encouraged to discuss this information with your physician as you make health care decisions.

 Excellus BCBS is committed to strengthening network provider performance.
-We have a dedicated Provider Performance Improvement Department that works to identify ways in which collaboration can help improve provider performance and increase accountability for the quality and affordability of care.
+We have a dedicated Provider Performance Improvement (PPI) team that works to identify ways in which collaboration can help increase accountability for the quality and affordability of care delivered to the community.